mhilmiasyrofi/AUSearch/readme.md

 ## Developer Mark
 **Note** that this apps is already tested on Ubuntu and Mac OS.
 Unfortunately, this doesn't work well on Microsoft shell because of the multi-threading part.
 Don't worry, we still find the solution for this.
 I know that you still not sure with this app because off the small commit changes.
 You can find more commit changes on this [repository](https://github.com/mhilmiasyrofi/github-code-search) (I develop on CLI before).
 You can use that repo also if you prefer to see the result on terminal only.
 If you find a problem while using this apps, please notify me via [this](mhilmia@smu.edu.sg) email.
 I will help you soon to ensure that you can try this amazing apps immediately :).

+## Paper
+Our paper was accepted at 27th IEEE International Conference on Software Analysis, Evolution and Reengineering as a Tool Track Paper.
+Here is the [paper](https://drive.google.com/file/d/1eod5KGLV_HNy1cnNmZGhl356JBL_ZGSi/view?usp=sharing).